 It is critical that all information (including all character & fitness incidents) disclosed on the bar registration application be consistent with the information provided and incidents disclosed on the application for admission to DePaul College of Law.
 Please note that the bar registration application asks for a considerable amount of information not asked on DePaul’s Application for Admission.
 Students are responsible for ensuring that the answers provided on both applications are consistent.

-If a student needs to provide the College of Law with additional information that was requested, but not disclosed, on the law school application, the student must submit a written request to Associate Dean of Student Affairs Michael Burns to amend the application.
+If a student needs to provide the College of Law with additional information that was requested, but not disclosed, on the law school application, the student must submit a written request to Interim Assistant Dean of Student Affairs and Director of Advising to amend the application.
 The letter must include the following:

 - Request to amend the law school application